 Onchi as a Suffix

-Aside from the general usage, Onchi is also used as a suffix that means “poor at something”.
-Here are some common phrases that include Onchi as a suffix:
+Onchi is also used as a suffix that means “poor at something”.
+Here are four common phrases that include onchi as a suffix:

 音痴 consists of the two kanji characters “音” (on) and “痴” (chi).
 The former means “sound”, and the latter means “irrational”.
-This word is sometimes written in katakana as “オンチ”, especially when it is used as a suffix.
+Onchi is sometimes written in katakana as “オンチ”, especially when it is used as a suffix.

-Because I’m Onchi (a bad singer), I can only sing songs of SMAP
+Because I’m bad at singing, I can only sing the songs of SMAP

-(Note) SMAP used to be one of the most popular male idol groups, but it broke up this year.
-Some of their songs are very popular among 音痴 people because they are very famous and easy to sing.
+(Note) SMAP had been one of the most popular male idol groups in Japan until it broke up in 2016.
+Some of their songs are very popular among 音痴 because they are very famous and easy to sing.

-Because my mother is Kikai onchi (poor at using technology), she cannot understand how to use a smart phone.
+Because my mother is poor at using machine and technology, she cannot understand how to use a smartphone.

 Synonyms: 下手 (be poor at)